 Avoid taking nonsteroidal anti-inflammatory drugs (NSAIDs), like aspirin, ibuprofen, and naproxen, for pain and discomfort.
 They can irritate your stomach and small intestine and make your symptoms worse.
 Talk to your doctor about using acetaminophen instead.

 If your symptoms are severe and steroids don't help you feel better, your doctor may suggest you try medications that affect your immune system.
 You might hear them called immunomodulators.
 They include 6-MP, azathioprine, and methotrexate.
 Other medicines called biologics also target your immune system to help control inflammation.
-Some used for Crohn's include adalimumab (Humira), certolizumab (Cimzia), infliximab (Remicade), natalizumab (Tysabri), and ustekinumab (Stelara).
+Some used for Crohn's include adalimumab (Humira), adalimumab-atto (Amjevita), a biosimilar to Humira, certolizumab pegol (Cimzia), golimumab (Simponi), infliximab (Remicade), infliximab-abda (Renflexis), or infliximab-dyyb (Inflectra), biosimilars to Remicade, natalizumab (Tysabri), ustekinumab (Stelara), and vedolizumab (Entyvio).

 The diarrhea that often comes along with a flare can leave you dehydrated.
 So drink several glasses of water a day.
 You may need more depending on how severe your diarrhea is.
 Your doctor can tell you how much H2O is right for you.